Zvols

 SettingDescription

-ZFS DeduplicationDo not change this setting unless instructed to do so by your iXsystems support engineer.
-Select to transparently reuse a single copy of duplicated data to save space.
-Deduplication can improve storage capacity, but it is RAM intensive.
-Compressing data is recommended before using deduplication.
+ZFS DeduplicationDo not change this setting unless instructed to by your TrueNAS support engineer.
+Transparently reuses a single copy of duplicated data to save space.
+Deduplication can improve storage capacity, but it is RAM-intensive.
+Compressing data is generally recommended before using deduplication.
 Deduplicating data is a one-way process.
-You cannot un-deduplicate deduplicated data!
+Deduplicated data cannot be undeduplicated!.

 Block sizeSelect the size option from the dropdown list.
 The default is 16KiBt, other options are 4KiB, 8KiB, 16KiB, 32KiB, 64KiB, 128KiB.
 The zvol default block size is automatically chosen based on the number of disks in the pool for a general use case.